British Colonial Hotel: Hotel history

 The hotel was sold on October 24, 2014 to the China State Construction Engineering Corporation.
 From 2016-2019, the group constructed a $250 million complex, originally known as The Pointe, adjacent to the British Colonial, located on the hotel's former parking lot.
 The hotel and condominium towers of The Pointe have since been branded as Margaritaville Beach Resort Nassau.

 The hotel closed temporarily in early 2020, due to the COVID-19 pandemic.
 It reopened on December 15, 2020, but closed again on February 15, 2022, due to continued low bookings during the ongoing pandemic from its clientele primarily of business and convention travelers.
-The hotel ceased to be associated with the Hilton chain that day.
-China Construction America (CCA) announced on February 2, 2022, that they were in discussions with other operators, hoping to reopen the hotel soon under a new brand.
+The hotel ceased to be associated with the Hilton brand as of that date.

+While closed, the hotel underwent extensive renovations.
+It reopened as the British Colonial Hotel on December 19, 2023.

 Interior

 On one side of the hotel is a tropical garden and the pool overlooking the harbor.
 The main restaurants are Aqua, serving international cuisine and Portofino serving Italian-Caribbean fusion cuisine, and the Bullion Bar serves drinks and snacks.
 The lobby is luxurious, with marble titles and antiques and features the Blackbeard’s Cove Lobby bar and nightly Bahamian/Caribbean music.
 All of the rooms are decorated in colonial décor.
 A relief depicting Christopher Columbus is situated high on the grand central tower of the hotel, and at the front of the hotel is a statue of Woodes Rogers, the ex-privateer who proved effective against piracy in the area.
 A mural depicting the history of the Bahamas was added in 1999 to the entrance hall.